BrentGrammer/Pic_Searcher_App/README.md

 Tasks to Complete:

-- Make a column in the database to store the anchor text to be echoed into the gallery page with each submission
 - Create a search function using switch statements to search the Database
 - Style UI and forms
 - Style the gallery with CSS